Summary of programme delivery

 UK Prison oriented people may be interested in the correlation between the star points and the identified needs in OASys (Offender Assessment System).
 This version of the star shows the roughly corresponding sections.
 View PDF.

-TheHorseCourse Observation Chart: inspired by the Parelli Horsenality model; used by Dr Hemingway in a field study and now used as our primary case note tool.
+TheHorseCourse Observation Chart: inspired by the Parelli Horsenality model; used by Dr Hemingway in a field study and now used as our primary case note tool and the basis of our Non-verbals Toolbox Trainings.

 The comfort zone chart asks participants to map and reflect on their time during the course spent feeling comfortable (white), feeling confused (in the grey fog of learning) and the (golden) moments of learning.
 We also check whether there were any (red) terror moments.
 Participants can then reflect with us on the learning process.